-Mark Yearsley as the Designated Safeguarding Lead, has lead responsibility for safeguarding and child protection (including online safety).
-Whilst the activities of the designated safeguarding lead can be delegated to the appropriately trained deputy, the ultimate lead responsibility for safeguarding and child protection (including online safety) remains with the designated safeguarding lead.
+Mrs Poonam Sachdeva, as the Designated Safeguarding Lead, has lead responsibility for safeguarding and child protection (including online safety) and sits on the SLT.
+Whilst the activities of the designated safeguarding lead can be delegated to the appropriately trained deputy, the ultimate lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) remains with the designated safeguarding lead.

 Tel.
-020 8960 5899 Mob 07968117359
+020 8960 5899